 Students will be expected to maintain a training and learning log which must specify the length of study, number of taught hours, and a record of the lecturers participating in the training.
 In addition, it will include a log of their experience on the course i.e. lecture notes, handouts, assignments, essays, a link between the work and learning on the course and its application to the participant’s coaching and work context.
 The student will also keep a record of those aspects of personal growth and self-awareness, which inform coaching practice and relate to the ability to understand course material as well as their personal views of the course.
 The learning log is mainly a record of the student’s personal and professional development; it should be made available for presentation if required.
 Reading recommended books and other work undertaken at home is likely to take at least another 400 hours over the course of the programme for the Diploma in Coaching

 Module c) provides training related supervision.
-However, it is essential that regular supervision of coaching work be provided at the place of work or privately from an experienced coach.
+However, it is essential that regular supervision of coaching work be provided at the place of work or privately from an experienced and qualified coach or coaching psychologist.
 This additional supervision is the financial responsibility of the participant.
 If necessary, guidance will be given regarding how to obtain a suitable supervisor.

 FEES & PAYMENT

-Participants must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, ILM, International Society for Coaching Psychology, and/or British Psychological Society and abide by their code of ethics.
+Participants must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, International Society for Coaching Psychology, and/or British Psychological Society and abide by their code of ethics.